Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section

-Let us note that the previous theorem fails without the kltness assumption.
-For example, Hirzebruch surfaces give an example of an unbounded family of log canonical Calabi-Yau pairs admitting Mori fibre space structures over $\pp^1$.
-Hence, in these hypotheses, we cannot admit singularities worse than klt, as shown in Example \ref{hirzebruch}.
-In the case of threefolds, a similar boundedness result has been obtained by Jiang in \cite{Jia15} under slightly different assumptions.
+It is well understood that Theorem~\ref{bounded.bases} fails without the klt assumption.
+For example, Hirzebruch surfaces give an example of an unbounded family of log canonical Calabi--Yau pairs admitting Mori fibre space structures over $\mathbb{P}^1$.
+Hence, in these hypotheses, we cannot admit singularities worse than klt, as shown in Example~\ref{hirzebruch}.
+In the case of threefolds, a similar boundedness result has been obtained by Jiang,~\cite{Jia15}, under slightly different assumptions.

-The final step is to run induction on the number of factors appearing in Theorem \ref{notproduct}.
-The base case can be done in any dimension using BAB, proved for surfaces by Alexeev in \cite{Ale94} and in general by Birkar \cite{bir16bab}.
+The final step is to run induction on the number of factors appearing in Theorem~\ref{notproduct}.
+The base case can be done in any dimension using BAB, proved for surfaces by Alexeev,~\cite{Ale94}, and in general by Birkar,~\cite{bir16bab}.